 It’s also not clear how the light repulsion can cause rotation.
 One would think that spinning out of control would result from even the slightest light imbalance, but the repulsion seems to only create translation, and never rotation.
 Of course, skyships are described as angling, so perhaps there are control darkstones near the ends of the ship to act as moment arms?
 They also usually have single large blocks as a core, while the mass squared relationship would seem to favor many small cores instead.
 Without the specifics of the physics involved, it’s very difficult to speculate further.

-As a side-note, “skyships” are treated much like the conventional marine ships we are used to, with dedicated “docks” where they land.
+As a side-note, “skyships” are treated much like the conventional marine ships we are used to, with specific docks for landing.
 Sadly, this is utter and complete nonsense.
-A skyship is a VTOL aircraft with zero fuel cost for hovering and zero engine wash.
+A skyship is a VTOL aircraft that hovers without fuel costs or engine wash.
 You can literally park them anywhere!
 You don’t need ports or docks or runways or anything!
 Each warehouse and market, and any residence that could afford it, would have a dark-stone elevator for conveniently loading and embarking skyships.
 Those too poor for darkstone elevators would have at least a platform on the roof with a plank or two, or simply a clearing on the lawn.
 Plus vessels would have built-in cranes to load and unload.
 The idea of central “skyship docks” is so monumentally stupid that I’m baffled how a bright fellow like Shad entertained it long enough to write it down, let alone have his main character congratulate himself on designing a “better” version of this extravagantly wasteful and pointless structure.

 Interestingly, darkstones are described as having infinite resistance to motion while in darkness.
 Sufficient force will pulverized it before causing it to move.
 The pulverization brings up another interesting issue with very small darkstone particles, which should be locked in place in darkness.
 If there were any darkstone dust flying about in the air, and you inhaled it, and moved, it would rip holes right through you!
 Since there must be some dust flying around (due to the world wrapping vertically) and people’s sinuses aren’t getting torn out all the time, we must assume there’s a lower size threshold below which darkstone will not lock in place, no matter how dark it gets.
 Alternately, perhaps the magical “inner light” that people seem to have is sufficient to unlock dust-sized darkstone motes.

-If small particles of darkstone do provide some anchoring capacity (or if contact-amalgamation works as speculated below), one would expect plants to take advantage of it – much like the skyscraper designers already do in the book – in order to increase their height.
+If darkstone particles anchor (or if contact-amalgamation works as speculated below), one would expect plants to take advantage of it – much like the skyscraper designers already do in the book – in order to increase their height.
 Woody structure is costly to grow, so if plants could incorporate darkstone to serve the same end, it seems likely that they would.
 This would be a good excuse for putting colossal plants, trees, and brambles in the setting which would otherwise collapse under their own weight.

 This notion of a smallest lockable darkstone element seems to be supported by the fact that they don’t just mix darkstone aggregate into the mortar of their masonry.
 Building reinforcement is done with darkstone foundation blocks.
 But daggers are still big enough to lock in place, as we learn from Daylen’s spring-loaded darkstone dagger.
 Which, by the way, should have locked in place when he was attacked by Shades at Blackheart’s hideout.
 Instead he is able to run around while wearing it, and then throw it aside.
 Minor plot hole there?
 Oh well.
 Maybe the sunforged gauntlet it was in provides enough light to keep it unlocked.